frankpablo/csc110-hw01/README.md

 $result3 =$ the number of whole (integer) treats that each dog gets

-At the end, the print statement should print:
+At the end, you need to add print statements so that the following is printed (after the previous part's printouts):

 ```
+Part 3: a = 100
+Part 3: b = 13
 Part 3: result = 7
 ```